Ridgefield-Crystal Lake Presbyterian Church

 Living Waters for the World mission teams empower their partners to provide clean,

 sustainable water and health education for their communities.

-The most precious natural resource on earth is clean, safe water, especially for children, and many don't have it available.
+The most precious natural resource on earth is clean, safe water, and many don't have it available.
 780 million people around the world lack access to safe water, and 5,000 children die each day from preventable, waterborne illnesses.
-The magnitude of those numbers is beyond our grasp, when clean water is available to us with a turn of the tap, just steps away.
+The magnitude of those numbers is beyond our grasp, when clean water is available to us, usually just steps away.

-In June 2015, Ridgefield-Crystal Lake Presbyterian Church joined LWW in its mission.
-We are partnering with a Guatemalan church so that the compassion and transforming love of Jesus might be shared with our global neighbors.
-Team members are asked to break away from familiar places and routines to serve others in need, seeing new connections and making lasting friendships.
+In June 2015, Ridgefield-Crystal Lake Presbyterian Church joined LW in its mission.
+We now partner with two Guatemalan churches so that the compassion and transforming love of Jesus might be shared with our global neighbors.
+Team members serve others in need, seeing new connections and making lasting friendships.

 We invite you to explore the opportunities described here, opening your heart and answering the call.
 You can support the Living Waters for the World project in a variety of ways.

 To make a financial gift to RCLPC's Living Waters Project, write "Living Waters" on the memo line of your check, and place it in the offering.
 All donations are tax-deductible, and 100% goes directly to the projects.

 If you have questions or want to volunteer, contact a team member:

 |Living Waters for the World Mission|